Skip to Main Content

 • Dr. Moeller currently serves as the Associate Dean for Curriculum for the MD program, and this role is responsible for oversight of the 4-year MD curriculum, including design, implementation and evaluation.
 He is also Vice-Chair of Education in the Department of Neurology, and served as program director of the adult neurology residency program from 2014 to 2025.
 Clinically, he provides neurological care in the inpatient and outpatient settings, is extensively involved in the supervision of trainees (medical students, residents and clinical fellows), and has a subspecialty focus in epilepsy and EEG.
 His scholarly focus is in education, with specific interests in assessment and curriculum design.
 He has worked on several collaborative projects to develop and evaluate tools and resources for asynchronous learning in neurology and other aspects of medical education.

-• Eva Rest is a 4th year M.D.-Ph.D. student.
-Her research interests include computational approaches to heterogeneity in immune responses to infection, the biology of infectious diseases, vaccine efficacy, and public health.
-Eva hopes to use her M.D.-Ph.D. training to integrate clinical care for infectious diseases and immunological conditions with data-driven interventions.
+• Eva Rest is an M.D.-Ph.D. student pursuing her Ph.D. in Dr. David Hafler's lab.
+Her research interests include computational and multidisciplinary approaches to heterogeneity in immune responses, autoimmunity, and long-term sequelae of viral infection.
+She hopes to use her M.D.-Ph.D. training to integrate clinical care for immunological conditions and infectious diseases with data-driven interventions.
+Eva is passionate about public health, science communication, and accessibility in medicine.
+She co-founded and co-leads Medical Students with Disability and Chronic Illness (MSDCI) at Yale and is involved with disability and accessibility advocacy and research.
 Eva earned her M.S. in Global Infectious Disease at Georgetown University where she studied respiratory disease dynamics and spatial heterogeneity in vaccination patterns in the lab of Dr. Shweta Bansal.
 Previously, she researched harm reduction strategies for substance use disorders at the University of Illinois Chicago's Institute for Health Research and Policy.
 She graduated magna cum laude from Georgetown University studying global health and health policy.
-Eva is passionate about disability representation and accessibility in medicine.
-She co-founded and co-leads Medical Students with Disability and Chronic Illness (MSDCI) at Yale and is involved with disability and accessibility advocacy and research.

 • Virginia T. Spell